Loading

 In this article, we look at example event log files for these insufficient record access errors.
 Note that these errors can occur through manual operations as well as if the operation is triggered by flows or Apex code.

 For descriptions of the Insufficient Access Event Type fields, see the Object Reference topic.
-For details about event monitoring, see the Trailhead Event Monitoring module (which includes info on querying event log files) or REST API Developer’s Guide.
+For details about event monitoring, see the Trailhead Event Monitoring module (which includes info on querying event log files) or the REST API Developer's Guide.

 Ratkaisu

-Log 1:
+Log 1

 FieldValue